Ann Sothern: Other ventures

 Over the course of her career, Sothern also managed several businesses and production companies.
-In the 1950s, she opened the Ann Sothern Sewing Center in Sun Valley, Idaho, which sold fabric, patterns, and sewing machines.
+In the 1950s she opened the Ann Sothern Sewing Center in Sun Valley, Idaho, which sold fabric, patterns, and sewing machines.
 She also owned a cattle ranch in Idaho named the A Bar S Cattle Company.
-Sothern owned Vincent Productions, Inc. (named for Sothern's patron saint Vincent de Paul) which produced her first series Private Secretary, and Anso Productions which produced The Ann Sothern Show.
+Sothern owned Vincent Productions, Inc. (named for Sothern's patron saint Vincent de Paul), which produced her first series Private Secretary, and Anso Productions, which produced The Ann Sothern Show.

 In addition to acting, Sothern pursued a musical career.
-During her hiatus from Private Secretary in 1954, she starred in her own nightclub act featured in clubs in Reno, Las Vegas, and Chicago.
-In the late 1950s, she formed the A Bar S Music Company and released Sothern Exposure, her first album in 1958.
+During her hiatus from Private Secretary in 1954 she starred in her own nightclub act featured in clubs in Reno, Las Vegas, and Chicago.
+She then formed the A Bar S Music Company and released her first album Sothern Exposure in 1958.